-I know people who are comfortable with wearing an abaya and not a hijab and other who prefer the opposite, less or more, whatever someone wears it’s not our duty to label people as a good enough Muslim or not good enough Muslim.
+I know people who are comfortable with wearing an abaya and not a hijab and other who prefer the opposite.
+Less or more, no matter what someone wears, it’s not our duty to label people as a good enough Muslim or not good enough Muslim.
 Our duty is to enjoin one another to good, and we should do so politely, we should do so in a way that isn’t condescending or contemptuous, in a way that would make the person feel guilt or want to change for Allah’s sake alone.
 For Allah’s sake only.
-In a way that won’t make a Muslim feel like stripping off his identity as a Muslim.
+In a way that wouldn’t make a Muslim feel like stripping off his identity as a Muslim.

 THE DANGERS OF A SINGLE STORY.

-This single story needs to be dismantled, we are not perfect people, let’s stop setting standards for one another, let’s accept that it’s possible to believe in Allah as our God and we still be flawed at the same time.
-Let’s not make anyone who doesn’t wear the hijab feel unfit to be a Muslim or a Muslim who wears the hijab despite her flaws feel like a hypocrite for wearing the hijab.
+This single story needs to be dismantled.
+We are not perfect people.
+Let’s stop setting standards for one another, let’s accept that it’s possible to believe in Allah as our God and still be flawed at the same time.
+Let’s not make anyone who doesn’t wear the hijab feel unfit to be a Muslim, or make a Muslim who wears the hijab despite her flaws feel like a hypocrite for wearing the hijab.
 Islam is for imperfect people too.

 It starts with us.
 Let’s advise ourselves but let’s not judge ourselves harshly.
-Let us accept that Muslims are diverse and there is always going to be a Muslim struggling with the major sins, and the Muslim struggling with the minor sins and that they are both Muslims.
-Let’s accept that there’s always going to be a Hijabi who fornicates and an Abdullahi who drinks alcohol and they are both Muslims, let’s accept that Islam is a perfect religion but Muslims aren’t perfect people.
-Once we’ve internalised this, it will be easier for us to enjoin one another to good instead of writing off people as unfit Muslims.
+Let us accept that Muslims are diverse and there is always going to be a Muslim struggling with the major sins, and a Muslim struggling with the minor sins, and that they are both Muslims.
+Let’s accept that there’s always going to be a hijabi who fornicates and an Abdullah who drinks alcohol, and they are both Muslims.
+Let’s accept that Islam is a perfect religion but Muslims aren’t perfect people.
+Once we’ve internalised this, it will be easier for us to enjoin one another to good instead of writing people off as unfit Muslims.

-I’m a Muslim, I will only live up to Islamic standards for myself, for the love and fear of Allah alone.
-I will always strive to mend my relationship with Allah for my peace of mind, I won’t do it because I fear that people would think that I’m unfit, that I’m too dirty, too sinful to be a Muslim.
+I’m a Muslim.
+I will only live up to Islamic standards for myself, for the love and fear of Allah alone.
+I will always strive to mend my relationship with Allah for my own peace of mind; I won’t do it because I fear that people would think that I’m unfit, that I’m too dirty, too sinful to be a Muslim.